© Crown copyright 2019

 PSV drivers could be required to take a test, at discretion of Traffic Commissioners.
 The first edition of the Highway Code was published including advice for motorcycle riders.

 Licences for lorry drivers were introduced on 16 February 1934 under the Road Traffic Act, 1934 - the licensing authority could require the applicant to submit to a practical test of their ability.

 ‘Belisha’ beacons provide advanced warning of new pedestrian crossings.

-Voluntary testing was introduced on 16 March 1935 by the Road Traffic Act, 1934, to avoid a rush of candidates when the test becomes compulsory.
-Mr J Beene was the first person to pass his driving test, at a cost of 7/ 6d (37.5p)
+Voluntary testing was introduced on 16 March 1935 by the Road Traffic Act 1934.
+This was done to avoid a rush of candidates when the test becomes compulsory.

 Compulsory testing was brought in on 1 June 1935 for all drivers and riders who started driving on or after 1 April 1934: